-- 5.4 The Authority has undertaken internal borrowing of £1,870,000 to 31st March 2019 and is planning further internal borrowing of £1,569,000 in respect of the 2019/20 capital programme.
-This option is possible because of the Authority's cash balance with a daily average of £7,800,000 between the 1st April and 31st December 2019.
+- 4.7 The Authority has undertaken internal borrowing of £3,396,000 to 31st March 2020 and is planning further internal borrowing of £775,000 in respect of the 2020/21 capital programme.
+This option is possible because of the Authority's cash balance with a daily average of £6,447,000 between the 1st April and 31st December 2020.
 This consists of cash flow generated (e.g. creditors), core cash (e.g. reserves, balances and provisions) and cash built up through minimum revenue provision due to most debt outstanding being on a maturity basis.
-Repayment of maturing debt of £372,000 is due in 2020/21. - 5.5 In considering the use of the internal borrowing option, two significant risks taken into account are: - (a) The implications of day to day cash constraints, and; - (b) Short term saving by avoiding / delaying new long term borrowing in 2020/21 must be weighed against the loss of longer term interest rate stability.
-Thus, there is the potential for incurring long term extra costs by delaying unavoidable new external borrowing until later years by which PWLB long term borrowing rates are forecast to be significantly higher. - 5.6 The general strategy for this "Internal Capital Financing" option will therefore be to actively consider this approach annually.
+Repayment of maturing debt of £402,000 is due in 2021/22. - 4.8 In considering the use of the internal borrowing option, two significant risks considered are: - (a) The implications of day-to-day cash constraints, and - (b) Short-term saving by avoiding / delaying new long-term borrowing in 2020/21 must be weighed against the loss of longer-term interest rate stability.
+Thus, there is the potential for incurring long term extra costs by delaying unavoidable new external borrowing until later years by which PWLB long-term borrowing rates are forecast to be significantly higher.

+4.9 The general strategy for this "Internal Capital Financing" option will therefore be to actively consider this approach annually.
 However, this policy will be carefully reviewed and monitored on an on-going basis.

-6.0 POLICY ON BORROWING IN ADVANCE OF NEED
+5.0 POLICY ON BORROWING IN ADVANCE OF NEED

-6.1 The Authority will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+5.1 The Authority will not borrow more than or in advance of its needs purely to profit from the investment of the extra sums borrowed.
 Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimate and will be considered carefully to ensure that value for money can be demonstrated and that the Authority can ensure the security of such funds.